Sometimes exercise feels like work, and work is not fun.

 Shoot some hoops

 Community basketball courts aren’t hard to find at all!
 Grab a ball and play a casual game of one-on-one with a friend, or just shoot around.
 Even if you’re terrible, you’ll at least get a good ab work out from laughing at yourself.
+Make sure you keep your muscles from cramping afterwards by stretching too!

 Go to a concert